inko-lang/website/source/news/inko-0-9-0-released.html.md

 ## Other changes

-There are lots of other changes included in this release, so be sure to check out [the changelog][changelog] for this release.
+Lots of other changes are included in this release, so be sure to check out [the changelog][changelog] for this release.

 If you'd like to follow the development of Inko, consider joining our [Matrix chat room](https://matrix.to/#/+inko:matrix.org) or our [Reddit